Turnov

 Turnov (/cs/; Turnau) is a town in Semily District in the Liberec Region of the Czech Republic.
 It has about 15,000 inhabitants.
+The town is located on the Jizera River in the Jičín Uplands, and is a gateway to the Bohemian Paradise Protected Landscape Area.
+It is an important traffic crossroads.

+Turnov was founded around 1250.
 It is a traditional centre for gemstone polishing, glass craftsmanship and arts.
 The historic town centre is well preserved and is protected as an urban monument zone.

-Turnov lies near the Bohemian Paradise Protected Landscape Area which makes it a place for tourists and summer residents.
-The town is an important traffic crossroads.
-Turnov has a large museum, three galleries, six churches and a synagogue.
-The small old town of Middle Ages urbanism is surrounded by modern garden neighbourhoods and large parks representing an organic connection between urban areas and nature.
+The most important monument in Turnov is the Hrubý Rohozec Castle, protected as a national cultural monument.

 Administrative division

 Turnov consists of 13 municipal parts (in brackets population according to the 2021 census):